-Beginning in 2018, we introduced performance-based restricted stock unit awards in our executive compensation program in order to more closely align the interests of our named executive officers with those of our stockholders and to continue to drive long-term stockholder value.
-These restricted stock unit awards vest over a period of four years, subject to the achievement of certain performance metrics.
-These performance-based restricted stock units generally vest as follows: if the sum of our revenue growth rate and adjusted EBITDA margin equals or exceeds 30% (which we refer to as the "Rule of 30"), 50% of the restricted stock units will vest immediately and 50% will vest on the one year anniversary thereof.
-If the sum of our revenue growth and adjusted EBITDA margin equals at least 20% but less than 30%, 25% of the restricted stock units will vest immediately and 25% shall vest on the one year anniversary thereof.
+Beginning in 2018, we introduced performance-based restricted stock unit awards in our executive compensation program in order to more closely align the interests of our named executive officers with those of our stockholders and to continue to drive important business objectives that, in turn, drive long-term stockholder value.
+These restricted stock unit awards have a four-year performance period and generally vest as follows:

+- if the sum of our revenue growth rate and adjusted EBITDA margin equals or exceeds 30%, 50% of the restricted stock units will vest immediately and 50% will vest on the one year anniversary thereof; - if the sum of our revenue growth and adjusted EBITDA margin equals at least 20% but less than 30%, 25% of the restricted stock units will vest immediately and 25% shall vest on the one year anniversary thereof.
 In such case, if the sum of our revenue growth rate and adjusted EBITDA margin thereafter equals or exceeds 30%, an additional 25% of the restricted stock units will vest immediately and the final 25% of the restricted stock units will vest on the one year anniversary thereof.

 The performance metric will be assessed on a trailing four-quarter basis, at the end of each quarter in the four-year performance period.
 Any portion of the restricted stock units that has not been earned at the end of the four-year performance period will be forfeited.
 All vesting of performance-based awards is subject to the grantee being an employee of ours through the applicable vesting date.
+We refer to the vesting schedule described in this paragraph as the "Rule of 30 vesting schedule".